Quantum electrodynamic description of ionization of the neutral hydrogen molecule: Introduction

-Towards this goal, models rooted in the principles of quantum electrodynamics (QED) \cite{Rabi1936, Rabi1937, Dicke1954, Hopfield1958, Jaynes1963, Tavis1968, Angelakis2007, Casanova2010, Haroche2013, Gu2017, Forn-Diaz2019, Kockum2019, KockumMiranowicz2019}.
-Many recent studies have advanced the field of QED models, exploring phase transitions \cite{Prasad2018, Wei2021}, quantum many-body phenomena \cite{OzhigovYI2020, Smith2021}, quantum gate implementations \cite{Dull2021}, and quantum correlations \cite{Miao2024, MiaoLi2024}.
+Toward this goal, models rooted in quantum electrodynamics (QED) are essential.
+The ultrastrong-coupling regime occurs when the coupling strength $g$ becomes comparable to the atomic ($\omega_\mathrm{a}$) or cavity ($\omega_\mathrm{c}$) frequencies, i.e., $\eta = \max(g/\hbar\omega_\mathrm{c}, g/\hbar\omega_\mathrm{a}) \in [0.1, 1)$ \cite{Haroche2013, Gu2017, Kockum2019, KockumMiranowicz2019, Forn-Diaz2019}.
+The quantum Rabi model \cite{Rabi1936, Rabi1937} is the fundamental description of the ultrastrong-coupling regime for a single two-level atom in a single-mode cavity, with the Dicke \cite{Dicke1954} and Hopfield \cite{Hopfield1958} models as its multi-atom and multi-mode generalizations.
+The regime $\eta \ge 1$ is known as deep strong coupling \cite{Casanova2010}.
+For $\eta < 0.1$, the simpler Jaynes--Cummings model \cite{Jaynes1963} applies, which describes a two-level atom interacting with a single-mode cavity field.
+Its multi-atom generalization is the Tavis--Cummings model \cite{Tavis1968}.
+Extending these to coupled cavities yields the Jaynes--Cummings--Hubbard model and Tavis--Cummings--Hubbard model \cite{Angelakis2007}.
+Many recent studies have advanced the field of QED models, exploring phase transitions \cite{Prasad2018, Wei2021}, quantum many-body phenomena \cite{OzhigovYI2020, Smith2021}, quantum gate implementations \cite{Dull2021}, and quantum correlations \cite{Miao2024, MiaoLi2025}.
 Further developments include supercomputing realizations of quantum modeling \cite{MiaoOzhigov2024, LiMiao2024}.
 The QED framework allows for a first-principles description of the interaction between the molecular electrons and the photon field, enabling the precise modeling of phenomena such as stimulated absorption and emission.
 However, to realistically describe open quantum systems --- where dissipation and decoherence are inevitable --- the QED Hamiltonian must be coupled with a master equation that governs the system's non-unitary evolution.
-The Lindblad master equation \cite{Alicki1979, Breuer2002, Kosloff2013} has emerged as the tool for this purpose, providing a mathematically rigorous method to model Markovian dynamics while preserving the positivity of the density matrix $\rho$.
+The Lindblad master equation \cite{Alicki1979, Breuer2002, Kosloff2013} has emerged as the standard tool for this purpose, providing a mathematically rigorous method to model Markovian dynamics while preserving the positivity of the density matrix $\hat{\rho}$.